AlexandreFenyo/net-monitor/README.md

 Here are the 8 mandatory keys for any SNMP probe: dataset, lifetime, type, version, agent, oid and rate.

 - dataset: data set name
-- lifetime: lifetime used when the data collected from this probe are pushed to the data set
+- lifetime: lifetime used when a data value collected from this probe are pushed to the data set

 ````json
 {